SayantanHRoy/SayantanHRoy.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Economics PhD student at Purdue University, specializing in spending programs and their role in mitigating economic shocks.
-My research particularly explores the intersection how labor dynamics varies with market size.
+My research particularly explores how labor dynamics varies with market size.

 ## Education
-- PhD in Economics, Purdue University (Current)
+- PhD in Economics, Purdue University (Expected 2026)
 - MA in Economics, Madras School of Economics
 - BSc in Economics with minors in Mathematics and Statistics, Ramakrishna Mission Residential College, University of Calcutta